StreamFind Get Started Guide

 A ProcessingStep

-flexible list of conditions to apply the algorithm during data
+least, the parameters, which is a flexible list of conditions to apply

 The ProcessingStep